svenkonings/GraphterEffects/index.md

-**This product is currently being further developed.
+**Development is currently on hold.
 The available version is an work-in-progress and not yet suited for regular use.**

 Graphter Effects consists of a tool, for people who want to use Graphter Effects on its own,